Business Advisory Council

 Born and raised in Fairbanks, AK, Renee M. Staley, received a Bachelor of Arts in Psychology, from the University of Alaska Fairbanks in 1997 and went on to achieve a Masters in Business Administration from the University of Arizona in 2001, while managing global call centers for American Express.
 Renee is currently the Site Manager for Birchwood Homes based in Fairbanks.
 Her main duties are Marketing, Sales, Business Development and Project Management.
 Staley has previously worked as Branch Manager for a local bank here in Fairbanks.
 Prior to that she was the Director of Field Accounting Services for American Express in Toronto Canada, where she managed Customer Service, Account Management, Call Center Operations, Project Management and Accounting.

-Renee currently resides in Fairbanks with her husband and is active in many local groups and volunteer activities.
+Renee currently resides in Fairbanks and is active in many local groups and volunteer activities.
 She loves fishing, camping and cruising.